 In 1990, former deportees and their relations visited the graveyard.
 They put up a wooden commemorative cross there, bearing the name plate “Kazakevicius”, surrounded by small posts (no longer extant), each decorated with a crucifix.
 In 2011, Lithuanian researcher Gintautas Alekna studied the graveyard and carried out a photo survey.
 In August 2012, members of the “Destination, Siberia” youth expedition from Lithuania worked in the graveyard.
 They cleared the territory and prepared and installed a new wooden cross to replace the now dilapidated 1990 cross.

 Research on the Genocide of the Lithuanian People (Lietuvos gyventoju Genocidas; 3 vols.
 1999-2009) contains about 130,000 biographical entries (in Lithuanian).
-Vols.
-1 & 2 cover the period from 1939 to 1947; vol. 3 from 1948 onwards.
+Vol. 3 covers the years from 1948 onwards and see Deportation of Lithuanians, 1941-1951 for the 28 other burial grounds and commemorative sites on the Map of Memory.

 State of burials | Area | Boundaries |